jamesandariese/terraform-docker-hashistack/README.md

   vim or at least vi is often there so I use it a lot.  `:q` to quit. `:wq` to save and quit.  `:q!` to quit without saving.
 Check a quick reference if you need further help.
+* You will only have a single datacenter and it will be dc1.
+This is because the design goal of this repo is to make a power and space efficient hashistack, for a space constrained network (e.g., at home).

 ## Create your tfvars file